cyberconcepts/loops/README.txt

 ---------------------

 When configuring a node you may specify what you want to do with respect to the node's target: associate an existing one or create a new one.
+When accessing a target via a node view it is usually wrapped in a corresponding view; these views we have to provide as multi-adapters:

   >>> from loops.browser.node import ConfigureView
+  >>> from loops.browser.resource import DocumentView, MediaAssetView
+  >>> ztapi.provideAdapter(IDocument, Interface, DocumentView,
+  ...                      with=(IBrowserRequest,))
+  >>> ztapi.provideAdapter(IMediaAsset, Interface, MediaAssetView,
+  ...                      with=(IBrowserRequest,))

   >>> form = {'action': 'create', 'create.title': 'New Resource',
   ...         'create.type': 'loops.resource.MediaAsset',}
   >>> view = ConfigureView(m111, TestRequest(form = form))